PostgREST/postgrest/intro.rst

 * `subZero <https://subzero.cloud/>`_ - Automated GraphQL & REST API with built-in caching (powered in part by PostgREST)

+Testimonials
+############

+  "It's so fast to develop, it feels like cheating!"

+  -- François-G. Ribreau

+  "I just have to say that, the CPU/Memory usage compared to our Node.js/Waterline ORM based API is ridiculous.
+It's hard to even push it over 60/70 MB while our current API constantly hits 1GB running on 6 instances (dynos)."

+  -- Louis Brauer

+  "I really enjoyed the fact that all of a sudden I was writing microservices in SQL DDL (and v8 javascript functions).
+I dodged so much boilerplate.
+The next thing I knew, we pulled out a full rewrite of a Spring+MySQL legacy app in 6 months.
+Literally 10x faster, and code was super concise.
+The old one took 3 years and a team of 4 people to develop."

+  -- Simone Scarduzio

 Getting Support
 ################